 - seek medical advice if you have a fever, muscle pain, rash or severe headache.

 Many areas are above 2500m, including Bogotá (2640m).
-You may experience altitude sickness when above 2500m, particularly if you ascend quickly or make rapid ascents at higher altitudes.
+You may experience altitude sickness when above 2500m, particularly if you ascend quickly or are at higher altitudes.
 Altitude sickness can be life threatening and can affect anyone, even if you're physically fit.
 You're more at risk if you've had altitude sickness before, exercise or drink alcohol before acclimatising to the altitude, or have health problems that affect breathing.
-If you plan to travel to high altitude areas, see your doctor before you travel to get advice specific to you and your situation.
+If you plan to travel to high altitude areas, see your doctor to get advice specific to you and your situation.

 HIV/AIDS is widespread.
-Exercise appropriate precautions if engaging in activities that expose you to risk of infection.
+Take precautions if engaging in activities that expose you to risk of infection.

 Other infectious diseases

-Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, hepatitis and rabies) are widespread with more serious outbreaks occurring from time to time.
+Water-borne, food-borne and other infectious diseases (including tuberculosis, typhoid, hepatitis and rabies) are widespread with outbreaks that are more serious occurring sometimes.